Formosa Ha Tinh Steel: History

 Formosa Ha Tinh Steel Corporation was formed in 2008 to establish a large iron and steelmaking plant at a deepwater port in Vietnam.
 The primary investor and developer was Formosa Plastics Group of Taiwan.

-In 2010, 3300 ha of land in Kỳ Anh District was allocated to the development company (Hung Nghiep Formosa Ha Tinh Steel Co) by Ha Tinh Province.
+In 2010, 3300 ha of land in Kỳ Anh district was allocated to the development company (Hung Nghiep Formosa Ha Tinh Steel Co) by Hà Tĩnh province.
 Initially statements by the company estimated a $15 billion development cost to install 7.5 million tons pa steel capacity.
 In 2012 the developer Hung Nghiep Formosa Ha Tinh Steel Co estimated an increased project of $22 billion.
 Governmental incentives for the plant included low taxation in imported capital goods, low land taxes, and the development of infrastructure supporting the project.
 Employment due to the project was expected to be c.
 10,000 person; with a second phase increasing production to 22 MT pa, and creating c.
 30,000 jobs.

-A groundbreaking ceremony for the plant took place on 2 December 2012 in the presence of Prime Minister Nguyen Tan Dung.
+A groundbreaking ceremony for the plant took place on 2 December 2012 in the presence of Prime Minister Nguyễn Tấn Dũng.
 Associated developments included the Thạch Khê iron mine (reserves 544 MT), 60 km north; GW scale thermal electric powerstations; and the Vuang Ang-Son Duong deep sea port, capable of berthing ship of up to 300 to 500 thousand tons.

-In 2014, Formosa Plastics reached an agreement to invest $1.15 billion to acquire approximately one third of Fortescue Metals Group's Iron Ore Bridge project in western Australia, together with a $123 million investment into a related port project.
+In 2014, Formosa Plastics reached an agreement to invest $1.15 billion to acquire approximately one third of Fortescue's Iron Ore Bridge project in Western Australia, together with a $123 million investment into a related port project.

 In early 2015, China Steel (Taiwan) increased its holding in the plant from 5% to 25%, investing c. $940 million into the development of the plant.
 In mid 2015 JFE Steel (Japan) acquired a 5% stake ($215.2 million) in the plant.

 In late 2015, the plant outputted the first hot rolled coil manufactured in Vietnam.
 "Phase 1" Blast furnace iron production was scheduled to begin in 2016, with two blast furnaces at the plant having a total production capacity of 7.5 MT pa; approximately 6 MT were for flat steel production, and 1.5 MT for rebar and other rolled steels.
 Two further expansion phases, were planned to increase production to 15 MT and then 22.5 MT pa.

 The first blast furnace began production in May 2017.